vsrinivas/fuchsia/dart.md

 ## IDEs

+### Atom

+The Dart SDK built in the Fuchsia tree has a version of the analysis service which understands the structure of the Fuchsia directory.
+In the `dartlang` Atom plugin, set the Dart SDK as `out/<build-type>/<host-flavor>/dart-sdk` (e.g.
+`out/debug-x86-64/host_x64/dart-sdk`).
+Packages and apps with build targets should now be error-free.
+Note that in order for the plugin to locate a Dart package, it needs a marker: add an empty `pubspec.yaml` file at the root of the package.

+### Others

 Most IDEs need to find a `.packages` file at the package root in order to be able to resolve packages.
 On Fuchsia, those files are placed in the `out/` directory.
 As a temporary workaround, run `//scripts/symlink-dot-packages.py` to